 For seasoned public relations professionals, the requirements to fulfill the basic needs of a client are well understood.
 Every individual press release or media pitch requires deep research and a commitment to understanding the facts.

 But something special happens when public relations is used to promote life sciences—creativity and curiosity converge.
 The imaginative processes of public relations are enhanced by the stimulation that comes with scientific discovery.
 Beyond just a convergence, this curiosity feeds our creativity.

 Selling the world on a shiny gadget is one thing, but selling a potentially life-altering solution to a widespread affliction is in another ballpark.
 In a way, working with a company that genuinely strives to save or improve lives on a press release feels like an extension of their mission.
 It’s not just an informational article – it’s a public service announcement on the future of an industry that millions of people rely on.

-When the time comes to broadcast a company’s mission to the world, doing so in the name of life science PR carries unique weight.
-Beyond just relief, penning the final period of a dense press release for a life science company provides a distinctive sense of accomplishment.
+When the time comes to broadcast a company’s mission to the world, doing so in the name of life sciences PR carries unique weight.
+Beyond just relief, penning the final period of a dense press release for a life sciences company provides a distinctive sense of accomplishment.